kostisTses/satellite-image-classification/README.md

 # Satellite image classification on the EUROSAT dataset

 PyTorch-based image classification on the **EuroSAT** satellite image dataset, implemented in a single Jupyter notebook.
-The project appears to be an individual course assignment focused on comparing deep learning methods on satellite imagery. :contentReference[oaicite:0]{index=0}
+The project appears to be an individual course assignment focused on comparing deep learning methods on satellite imagery.

+Project was done for the deep-learning class (ΕΠ22στ) in the University of Athens , DIT

 ## Repository contents